 We are working through our network of scientists to better integrate unit process models for nutrient recycling into watershed-scale hydrological models, such as SWAT, as part of our Phosphorus Field-to-Watershed modeling group.
 See some of the discussions from this modeling group as well as talks on composting from our Phosphorus Forum.

-The membership of the Sustainable Phosphorus Alliance invites organizations in the Biomaterials Recycling Industry to participate in our activities to further the sector goals.
+The membership of the Sustainable Phosphorus Alliance invites organizations in the Biomaterials Recycling Sector to participate in our activities to further the sector goals.